-In the case of work carried out as a result of an employment relationship established through an individual employment contract in writing, it shall be presumed that the economic rights are divided equally between employer and employee.
+In the case of work carried out as a result of an employment relationship established through an individual employment contract in writing, it shall be presumed that the economic rights are divided equally between employer and employee, except as agreed upon by the parties.
 The employer may disclose the work without the employee's authorisation, but not otherwise.
 In the absence of a written employment agreement, the rights shall be vested in the employee.